 Oregon: Anyone with a handgun carry permit may carry open or concealed in the Oregon State Capitol.
 This Capitol does NOT have metal detectors.

-*Tennessee: While the state Capitol is known to the public as a gun-free zone, legislators have informed us of the informal agreement that they have with the police who guard the Capitol to let them carry concealed handguns.
+In the past, while the state Capitol is known to the public as a gun-free zone, legislators have informed us of the informal agreement that they have with the police who guard the Capitol to let them carry concealed handguns.

 Texas: Anyone with a valid concealed handgun carry permit may carry concealed in the Texas State Capitol.
 This Capitol does have metal detectors.